Elimination Chamber (2015): Preliminary matches

 The actual pay-per-view opened with the Elimination Chamber tag team match for the WWE Tag Team Championship.
-The Ascension (Konnor and Viktor) entered at #1 whilst The Lucha Dragons (Kalisto and Sin Cara) entered at #2.
-Tyson Kidd and Cesaro entered at #3 and Los Matadores (Primo and Epico) entered at #4, along with their mascot El Torito.
+The Prime Time Players (Darren Young and Titus O'Neil) entered the chamber at #1.
+Los Matadores (Primo and Epico) entered at #2, along with their mascot El Torito.
+Tyson Kidd and Cesaro entered at #3.
+The New Day (Big E, Kofi Kingston, and Xavier Woods) entered at #4.
+The Ascension (Konnor and Viktor) entered at #5 whilst The Lucha Dragons (Kalisto and Sin Cara) entered at #6 starting the match.
 Los Matadores were eliminated by The Acension when Diego was pinned by Konnor after the "Fall of Man".
 The Lucha Dragons were eliminated by The Ascension when Kalisto was pinned by Konnor after the "Fall of Man".
-The Prime Time Players (Darren Young and Titus O'Neil) entered at #5 and eliminated The Ascension when Young pinned Viktor after a "Gut Check".
-The New Day (Big E, Kofi Kingston, and Xavier Woods) entered at #6.
+The Prime Time Players eliminated The Ascension when Young pinned Viktor after a "Gut Check".
 Cesaro and Kidd were eliminated by The Prime Time Players when Young pinned Cesaro with a schoolboy.
 The Prime Time Players were eliminated when O'Neil was pinned by Kingston after a "Trouble in Paradise", resulting in The New Day retaining the WWE Tag Team Championship.

-Next, Nikki Bella defended the WWE Divas Championship against Paige and Naomi.
+Next, Nikki Bella defended the WWE Divas Championship against Paige and Naomi in a triple threat match.
 Near the end of the match, Naomi performed an inverted frankensteiner on Paige for a near-fall and then attempted an enzuigiri on Nikki.
 Nikki countered into a "Rack Attack" to retain the title.